ejcordoba/ejcordoba/README.md

 - 👋 Hi, I'm Eduardo Córdoba, Systems Administrator converted into Frontend/Fullstack Developer.
 - 👀 I have gained experience as a programmer in the digital marketing sector developing and maintaining e-commerce such as Prestashop, BigCommerce and headless projects with Angular
-- 🌱 Improving and learning in product-oriented frameworks such as Vue.js, and expanding through from the study of MEVN and React js.
+- 🌱 Improving and learning in product-oriented frameworks such as Vue.js, and expanding through from the study of MEVN stack and React js.
 - 💞️ I’m looking to collaborate on app frontend projects to enhance my skills.
 - 📫 eduardo.cordoba.j@gmail.com